English Football League play-offs: Current

-As of 2021, the English Football League play-offs involve the four teams that finish directly below the automatic promotion places in each of the Championship, League One and League Two (the second, third, and fourth tiers of the English football league system).
+Until 2025, the English Football League play-offs involved the four teams that finish directly below the automatic promotion places in each of the Championship, League One and League Two (the second, third, and fourth tiers of the English football league system).
 These teams meet in a series of play-off matches to determine the final team that will be promoted.
 The best-ranked team that fails to get automatically promoted plays the worst team that makes the playoffs while the other two teams play against each other, both in a two-legged tie: these matches are referred to as the "play-off semi-finals".
 The first leg between two teams in the semi-finals is played at the ground of the lower-position team in the league, while the second leg takes place at the higher-ranking side's ground.
 According to the EFL, "this is designed to give the highest finishing team an advantage".

 The winner of each semi-final is determined by the aggregate score of the two legs.
 If the two teams are level on goals at the end of the regular 90 minutes of the second leg, the match goes into extra time, two 15-minute halves being played.
 If the score remains level at the end of extra time, the tie is decided by a penalty shootout.
 The away goals rule does not apply in the play-off semi-finals.
 The two semi-final winners then meet at Wembley Stadium, a neutral venue, for a one-off match referred to as the "play-off final".
 If required, extra time and a penalty shootout can be employed in the same manner as for the semi-finals to determine the winner.
 The runner-up and losing semi-finalists remain in the same league while the winning side are promoted.